Chilean consul in Argentine grains hub Rosario dies from coronavirus

-Chile's foreign ministry had stated earlier this week that diplomat Fernando Labra, who was in his sixties, had contracted COVID-19, which had led to his hospitalization and isolation in Argentina after he presented symptoms on his return from Chile.
-Labra, who had almost four decades of experience, had "provided important services to our country, with his last destinations being the Consulates General in Buenos Aires and Rosario," the Chilean Foreign Ministry said in a statement.
+The Chilean Foreign Ministry earlier this week said that diplomat Fernando Labra, who was in his sixties, had contracted COVID-19.
+He presented symptoms after returning from a trip to Chile, leading to his hospitalization and isolation in Argentina.
+Labra, who had almost four decades of experience, "provided important services to our country, with his last destinations being the Consulates General in Buenos Aires and Rosario," the Foreign Ministry said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)